 Yes.
 Your alachigh tent is well stocked with everything we think you’ll need for cooking up a storm in the open air or inside your tent, including utensils, crockery, cutlery and store cupboard essentials.
 For a full list of what’s included, click here.

-If you need a bit more room or a special entertainment space we have Petro, our permanent communal area, and Chehel Sotoun our pop-up entertainment tent.
+If you need a bit more room or a special entertainment space we have Petro, our tented communal area, and Chehel Sotoun our glorious indoor/outdoor space in the centre of the site.
+Both these areas have electricity.

 If your numbers need it we can also arrange temporary additional bell tents, fully furnished and looking lovely.